 Additionally, Mike’s passport is well-worn.
 He has followed his love of different cultures, the outdoors and adventure travel across six of the seven continents and fifty of the fifty states (including Puerto Rico and several of the USVI for those who are counting).
 He has stared down a poisonous snake in the mountains of northern Laos (and won, thankfully), ate questionable things with Maasai warriors on an African hillside, hiked through virgin old growth rainforest in Central America, canoed through the cypress swamps of the southeastern United States, jet-boated in New Zealand, skied the Dolomites in Northern Italy, and explored the ancient Andean city of Machu Picchu in addition to many other fulfilling adventures.

-When not helping families, Mike enjoys spending time with his wonderful wife, Jen, their daughter Sophia, and with their dog Luca (a therapy dog in-training).
+When not helping families, Mike enjoys spending time with his wonderful wife, Jen, their two daughters Sophia and Olivia, and their dog Luca.
 You will also find him traveling to new and remote locations, running, reading, volunteering, following baseball, and playing something that somewhat resembles golf.